-The databases (Web Log Database, DLP Incident and Configuration Database, and Email Log Database) are supported on the latest service packs of:
+The databases (Web Log Database, DLP Incident and Configuration Database, and Email Log Database) are supported on a number of versions of Microsoft SQL Server.
+Find the supported versions of Microsoft SQL Server for your product by selecting the appropriate link in this article.